 What To Expect from CTL-HSI

-After completing the summer retreat, faculty have the option to continue working with an ESCALA faculty coach and earn the Certificate.
+The retreat is just the first part of the program.
+After the summer, faculty continue working with an ESCALA faculty peer coach and an inquiry project to earn the Certificate.

 The Retreat is not your ordinary 'sit and get' workshop!
 The size will be kept intentionally small in 2020 to allow for maximum participation and accountability for learning.

 In the online retreat, participants will be immersed in learning best practices by participating in real-time demonstrations of classroom strategies that work for HSI students,.
 Faculty are required to bring data (see below) so that they will also be able to reflect on what's working and what's not, and for whom.
 Using a combination of learning and reflection, participants will each come up with a solid plan for an inquiry project in a course they are teaching in Fall.